SR0-ALPHA1/SR0-ALPHA1/README.md

 #### ✍ I'm passionate for solving problems and developing new knowledge. 🧠

-### 📝 " O importante é o processo e o aprender dos erros feitos, não apenas o resultado. " 💭
+### 📝 " O importante é o aprender dos erros feitos, não apenas o resultado. " 💭

 - I believe that machines and codes are examples of eternal love. ⌨️ ❤